 Work on a radio tower on a BT controlled site may also be subject to a written 'Permit to Work'.
-This will be issued by the BT department responsible for the site, to the site team leader.
-They must sign to accept any restrictions or conditions which the permit may impose, and must keep it in his possession until work is completed.
+This will be issued by the BT department responsible for the site and / or 3rd party depending on the requirements for the permit, to the site team leader.
+They must sign to accept any restrictions or conditions which the permit may impose and must keep it in their possession until work is completed.
 It can never be transferred to another person or altered in any way.
 A Permit to work is required whenever there is a need to carry out work in an area where action by another person is required to make that area safe.